Ludosss/IncomeEducationStudy/README.md

 --Reproductions--
-Reproduction done on 'Making Unequal Democracy Work?
+3 reproductions done on 'Making Unequal Democracy Work?
 The Effects of Income on Voter Turnout in Northern Italy' by Jerome Schafer, Enrico Cantoni, Giorgio Bellettini, Carlotta Berti Ceroni
 DOI: https://doi.org/10.1111/ajps.12605
 For reproduction code see 'scripts/04-replication.R'
 For reproduction output graphs see 'outputs/data/'